Mick235711/Beijing-Subway-Tools/docs/tools.md

 Show the shortest/longest N station distance figures.
 Do not consider trains, so no parameter like `-a` and `-f`.

 Specifying `--data-source` can affect how the station distances are computed:
-- `single_station` only shows the distance between adjacent stations
 - `station` shows the distance between all stations, measured by stations traveled
 - `distance` shows the distance between all stations, measured by meters
+- `time` shows the total time for traveling between all stations starting at a specified time
+- `speed` shows the average speed for traveling between all stations starting at a specified time
 - `fare` shows the fare between all stations
+- `single_` prefixed version of above shows the corresponding metric for adjacent station pairs

-**NOTE: Fare mode may require several minutes to compute.**
+**NOTE: Some metrics may require several minutes to compute.**

 Example Usage:
 <pre>